Force4760/fp-go/README.md

 Performs right-to-left function composition.

-Variations `Compose2`, `Compose3` and `Compose4` stating the number of functions you are going to compose.
+Variations `Compose2` to `Compose16` stating the number of functions you are going to compose.

 ```go
 func isPositive(x int) bool {